 It is accepted that a certain level of engineering related disruption is inevitable on an operational railway.
-We are funded for paying compensation up to an efficient level agreed by ORR, through the payment of an access charge supplement.
+We are funded for paying compensation up to an efficient level agreed by ORR, through the payment of access charge supplements.
+This incentivises us to plan our engineering work efficiently and notify operators early of any planned disruption.